vestrel00/KungFu-Nekko/README.md

 So if you fork this make sure that you replace the libgdx library in the repo with the
 newest version available at [http://code.google.com/p/libgdx/](http://code.google.com/p/libgdx/).
 Apologies guys, I must look like a real newb monkey to you all XD
+2. I know that the code is messy and that a lot of things can be re-written to make things
+cleaner and faster but I rushed things to make the 10 day self-challenge.